Republic Cement gets Tatak Pinoy seal from DTI

-Local cement manufacturer Republic Cement gets the Tatak Pinoy certification under the Tatak Pinoy Law from the Department of Trade and Industry, certifying that the company’s products are manufactured in the Philippines.
+Local cement manufacturer Republic Cement gets the Tatak Pinoy certification under the Tatak Pinoy Law from the Department of Trade and Industry (DTI), certifying that the company’s products are manufactured in the Philippines.

-DTI Competitiveness and Innovation Group gave the certification last 4 July to representatives of Republic Cement the Domestic Bidder’s Certificate of Preference (DoBid)—a seal that guarantees consumers that the company manufactures its products in the country.
+DTI’s Competitiveness and Innovation Group gave Republic Cement last July 4 the Domestic Bidder’s Certificate of Preference (DoBid), a seal that guarantees consumers that the company manufactures its products in the country.

 DTI Undersecretary Rafaelita Aldaba acknowledged Republic Cement’s initiative in seeking to be DoBid certified and hopes more companies follow suit in getting certified.